MuradA00/superlabs-test-app/README.md

-For creating a shake counting logic i've created a hook ``UseShake``, This custom hook, tracks the number of shakes a user makes by utilizing the device's accelerometer sensor.
+For creating a shake counting logic i've created a hook ``UseShakes``, This custom hook, tracks the number of shakes a user makes by utilizing the device's accelerometer sensor.
 Here's a brief description of its logic:

 Accelerometer Setup: The hook creates an instance of the Accelerometer with a specified frequency (60 Hz).
 This allows it to monitor the device's motion in real-time.